Microwave Quantum Photonics for Quantum Technology and Fundamental Physics

 Fundamental Insights

-Beyond enabling these new measurement capabilities, we will generate unique experimental insights.
+Beyond enabling these new measurement capabilities, we generate unique experimental insights on the fundamental side.

 The interplay between correlated bosonic and fermionic states — e.g., on how the bosonic particle statistics of the photons map onto the fermionic ones of the electrons — is likely to spur new experimental activities around many-body physics.